Don’t Call It Menopause: Embracing the Change

 Absolutely.
 But some over-the-counter products can be fraudulent or even dangerous.
 I recommend extreme caution when choosing a vitamin or a supplement.
 If possible, work with a health care professional who knows which brands are safe and effective.

 Supplements that contain both estrogen and progesterone—which many OTC medications do—should be taken only after the onset of menopause, when both hormones are declining.
-During the first phase, before entering full-blown hormonal change, you need to address only progesterone.
-You don’t want to use anything that raises estrogen since estrogen is still being produced by the ovaries, and estrogen dominance is typically the concern.
+During the first phase, before entering full-blown hormonal change, you may need to address only progesterone.
+You may not want to use anything that raises estrogen if estrogen is still being produced by the ovaries and estrogen dominance is a concern.

-All that being said, one supplement that works well to support progesterone production during the first phase is evening primrose oil.
+All that being said, one supplement I’ve found to be useful to support progesterone production, even though research on this is not conclusive, is evening primrose oil.
 It is best to take this at nighttime, especially during the second part of the menstrual cycle when progesterone should be produced.
 I also recommend vitex, or chaste tree, which can be taken in conjunction with primrose oil.
 Another wonderful product is called Serenol.
-It is made in Norway from bee pollen and can help with many symptoms, from mood imbalances to hot flashes.
+It is made in Norway from bee pollen and I’ve found that it can help with many symptoms, from mood imbalances to hot flashes.
 Finally, there is a supplement called Cortisol Calm, which is made from a combination of Ayurvedic plants, such as Rhodiola rosea, magnolia (which is a calming plant), lemon balm, and other herbs.
-All of these plants help soothe the effects of cortisol, relieving stress and increasing calmness.
+These plants can help the body adapt to stressors.

 “We can also look to support the brain’s neurotransmitters since many symptoms are mood-related.”

 As hormones continue to decline, other supplements can be introduced, such as black cohosh extracts, or Estrovera.
-Estrovera is made from a special kind of rhubarb that has been used safely and effectively for over twenty years to provide relief for multiple menopausal symptoms, including hot flashes, sleep disturbances, and mood imbalances.
+Estrovera is made from a special kind of rhubarb that has been used for over twenty years to address multiple menopausal symptoms, including hot flashes, sleep disturbances, and mood imbalances.
 Relizen is another plant-based therapy from Sweden.
 It has been used by more than 1 million women in Europe.
-In clinical studies, 93 percent of women claimed that it improved their quality of life, reducing the symptoms of perimenopause or early menopause.
+In one clinical study, 72 percent of women claimed that it improved their quality of life, reducing the symptoms of perimenopause or early menopause.

 We can also look to support the brain’s neurotransmitters since many symptoms are mood-related.
 I recommend a supplement called L-theanine.
-It’s a unique amino acid derived from the biologically active component of green tea responsible for promoting relaxation.
-Recent clinical studies have demonstrated that L-theanine increases alpha brain wave activity, creating an alert but relaxed mental state.
-Other research suggests that L-theanine helps the production of the calming neurotransmitter GABA (gamma-aminobutyric acid), offering neuroprotection and reducing the effects of stress on brain cells.
+It’s a unique amino acid derived from the biologically active component of green tea associated with relaxation.
+L-theanine may affect alpha brain wave activity, supporting an alert but relaxed mental state.
 For sleep issues, I include L-theanine in a special formula of supplements that I call my sleep cocktail.

 When is hormone therapy typically prescribed?
 What are the best options if you do hormone therapy?